attilaxban/hello-word-app/README.md

    - After the image is uploaded, the workflow restarts the Kubernetes pod running on the EKS cluster to ensure the latest image is deployed.

 5. **Terraform**:
-   - The `terraform/` directory contains the Terraform scripts to provision the EKS cluster, IAM roles, and other required AWS resources.
+   - The `terraform/` directory contains the Terraform scripts to provision the EKS cluster and other required AWS resources.
    - After running the Terraform script, your infrastructure will be ready to deploy the app.

 ## CI/CD Process